Officina Profumo-Farmaceutica di Santa Maria Novella: History

 The Church of Santa Maria Novella and its monastery were established in 1221 outside the city gates of Florence.
 The monks began experimenting with herbs and flowers grown in the monastic garden, creating soothing balms, elixirs, and other medicaments.
 By 1381 an on-site infirmary was in operation, where the monks' products were used for treating themselves and Florentine patients.
 One of the products developed about this time was a distilled rose water intended to treat the plague, at the height of the Black Death.
-Another medicament produced by the monks, called Vinegar of the Seven Thieves (Aceto dei Sette Ladri), gained its name and reputation during the Black Death because of a rumor that a band of 7 corpse robbers would douse themselves in it to protect against disease.

 Powerful scented waters were developed in medieval times including "Santa Maria Novella Water" and digestive aids like lozenges (Pasticche di Santa Maria Novella).
-Santa Maria Novella Water and the lozenges both employed the healing herb Tanacetum balsamita, known as Balsamite or Costmary, as a key ingredient.
-In the 16th century a special type of incense was invented: Armenian Paper (Carta D'Armenia), which was infused with spices and resin to perfume the room while the paper burned without flame.
 By the mid 16th century the pharmacy's widespread fame induced the monks to offer their products for sale to the public for the first time.
 The shop expanded its product range, developing curative tonics and perfumes including Acqua della Regina, a fragrance specially designed for Catherine de Medici, Queen of France, the pharmacy's most important patron.
-Acqua della Regina was given to Catherine before her departure for France in 1533, and was the first perfume to use an alcohol base, rather than the traditional vinegar or olive oil.
-Through Queen Catherine's patronage of Santa Maria Novella, their products were introduced to the French court, where perfume hadn't previously been used.
-Although successful, anxieties over the commercialization of the monastery's remedies caused the closure of the business during the first decade of the 17th century.
-By 1612, the business had resumed operations and a shop was opened to the public on Via della Scala.
-In 1659, the Officine received the title of His Royal Highness' Foundry (Fonderia Granducale) from Ferdinando II de' Medici, Grand Duke of Tuscany, placing it under the protection of the Medici family.

 In 1749, one of the Officine's apothecaries, Fra' Cosimo Bucelli, codified Santa Maria Novella's extensive recipes in a book, "I segreti della Fonderia di Sua Altezza Reale" ("The Secrets of the Foundry of His Royal Highness").
 It was Bucelli who developed the foundry's famous alcoholic liqueur, Alchermes, made from sugar, nutmeg, cinnamon and cloves (its deep scarlet color is obtained through dried and crushed ladybugs).